-Patterns of behavior can sabotage your goals — without you even knowing.
+Patterns of behavior can sabotage your long term goals — without you even knowing.

 For example, procrastination, addiction, and even lack of confidence can derail efforts to change your situation.
 This becomes evident when you start trying to change, but never seem to follow through.
 Routine thought patterns and bad habits keep blocking any progress.

 You’re living your life from the inside which can make it hard to see your own patterns.
 Ask people you trust.
 Friends, family, and co-workers can provide an outside perspective.

 Identifying your patterns can be a light-bulb moment.
 You can finally see how you’ve been shooting yourself in the foot every time you take a step towards change.

 The next phase of transformation is learning strategies to break your bad habits and establish better ones.

 To transform your life, you must, in some ways, transform yourself.
 Below are seven ways you can change your habits and your mindset.

 The path to life transformation is long and winding.
 These practices will help you become the person you need to be to see it through.